 Coastal Islands (Green).
 Well-travelled by fishers and merchant sailors from Brighton.

 Direct (Green Dotted).
-The fastest routes, encounters are guaranteed.
+The fastest routes, encounters are always pirates.

 Bony (Mauve).
 Hazardous; dotted with obstacles.
 Impossible to travel at a Full Throttle.